 What do the low literacy resources look like?

-Example of a resource designed to inform people with an intellectual disability the community visitors from the Community Visitor’s Scheme in South Australia will be visiting.
+Here’s one we prepared earlier for people with an intellectual disability announcing the Community Visitors from the Community Visitor’s Scheme in South Australia will soon be visiting.

 A resource designed to support a client in aged care with expressive communication disorder after experiencing a stroke.